Note: this page describes how to build applications using websockets. If you prefer to use the webhooks API, please visit this page.

 - All text frames contain JSON-formatted data.

 The websocket should generally be closed only from the jambonz side, which happens when the call is ended.
-If the your server closes the socket, jambonz will attempt to reconnect, up to a configurable number of reconnection attempts.
+If the your application closes the socket, jambonz will attempt to reconnect, up to a configurable number of reconnection attempts.
 Upon reconnecting, jambonz will send an initial reconnect message containing only the callSid of the session.
-It is up to the your server to maintain the state of the application between reconnections for the same call.
+It is up to the your application to maintain the state of the application between reconnections for the same call.

 As mentioned above, all messages will be JSON payloads sent as text frames.
 The following top-level properties will be commonly included: